 An SEO firm that knows what they’re doing will set the proper expectations with you up-front.
 Because they all know that when SEO is done correctly, it takes time.

 All right.
 Your servers are humming along.
-You’ve optimized your content, its unique, fresh and consistent.
+You’ve optimized your content.
+You’ve made some great relationships with media outlets online and received powerful backlinks from them.
 You’re stacked up against your competition.

 Now what?
 How long is this SEO thing going to take?
 Well, that depends.